codacy/docs/docs/organizations/using-a-coding-standard.md

 -->

+[Productboard](https://roadmap.codacy.com/c/71-patterns-add-an-organizational-standard) We are taking another step forward to making it easier to apply and manage code patterns to multiple repositories at the same time.
+This work will introduce the possibility to create one code standard at the organization level and apply it to any or all your repositories in one single action.
+It's also possible to set the standard as default, meaning all repositories added in the future will take the standard from the beginning - leaving you to focus on what matters.

+Coding standards define tool and pa

 ## Creating a coding standard {: id="creating"}

 <!--TODO

--   Isn't it possible to configure the coding standard as the default while creating it?
+-   Isn't it possible to configure the coding standard as the default while creating it? https://www.figma.com/file/Od7PrP0rpI2vvycq0iOvzI?node-id=904:2732#106911296

 -->